peer-open-source/xara-docs/source/user/manual/model/element.rst

       .. py:method:: Model.element(type, tag, nodes, *args, **kwds)

+         Construct an element and add it to the :class:`Model`.

-         :param type: string defining the type of element
+         :param |string| type: name of the element type to be added
-         :param tag: integer tag identifying the element
+         :param |integer| tag: tag identifying the element
          :param nodes: tuple of integer tags identifying the nodes that form the element
          :param args, kwds: arguments particular to the element ``type``